Disney World Honeymoon Tips

 10. Splurge On Your Hotel

 First and foremost, this means staying on property.
 Granted, you could find a very luxurious resort off-property, but for convenience’s sake, which will be important for the other tips, stay on property.
-We highly recommend staying at one of the Epcot Area Resorts: BoardWalk, Beach Club, Yacht Club, or the Swan and Dolphin Resorts (read our Walt Disney World Hotel Reviews for some of the best options).

 Most importantly, they’re within walking distance of Epcot’s World Showcase, which is a great place to spend time on your honeymoon.
 There’s nothing magical about a rental car on your honeymoon, unless you share a mutual love for traffic and road rage, so avoiding conventional forms of transportation on your honeymoon can really enhance the trip.

 If you check the rack rate prices on these resorts, and they seem expensive, fear not.
 You can frequently find rates at the Swan and Dolphin for around $175/night after all resort fees and taxes.
-If the BoardWalk Resort or Beach Club Resort are more to your liking, we trying renting Disney Vacation Club points, which can bring the costs of these resorts down to less than $200 per night, and which also enables you to purchase the Disney Dining Plan, which we actually recommend (a rarity!) during your honeymoon.
+If the BoardWalk Resort or Beach Club Resort are more to your liking, we trying renting Disney Vacation Club points, which can bring the costs of these resorts down to less than $200 per night, and which also enables you to purchase the Disney Dining Plan, which we actually recommend during your honeymoon.

 As mentioned above, we are typically somewhat skeptical of the Disney Dining Plan.
 However, on your honeymoon, you absolutely should purchase it.
 The last thing you should be worried about on your honeymoon is costs, and one of the benefits of the Dining Plan is the disconnect between meal prices and the price of the Dining Plan.
 Now, if you’re a really light eater or vegetarian, you might want to give this some thought, but if you love steaks and desserts, just book it.